Loading...

 • Perimeter/exclusion fencing if not part of a rotational grazing management plan provided with the application submission

-• Consulting services not related to a grazing management plan and/or any plan not prepared by a qualified consultant/professional
+• Consulting services not related to a grazing management plan and/or any plan not prepared by a qualified consultant

 • Non-renewable power sources